Code-Institute-Submissions/RuiOliveira83-MP3/README.md

 | MONGO_URI | ## MY MONGO_URI ## |
 | SECRET_KEY | ## MY SECRET_KEY ## |

-- Inthe 'Deploy' tab, click 'Enable Automatic Deployment'.
+- In the 'Deploy' tab, click 'Enable Automatic Deployment'.
-- In 'Manual Deploy', choose master branch.
+- In 'Manual Deploy', choose the master branch.
 - Click 'Deploy Branch' to deploy the app onto the Heroku servers.
 - Once the app has finished building, click 'Open App' to open the site.